Musqueam Day and the Guerin decision

 In 2005, leaders and lawyers involved in Guerin v.
 R were brought together for a panel discussion recognizing the 20th anniversary of the case.

 James I. Reynolds, a lawyer who represented Musqueam, presented on his book A Breach of Duty: Fiduciary Obligations and Aboriginal Peoples (2005), which he wrote about the legal impacts of the Guerin case.
-Later, the presentation was published in Vancouver Bar Association’s The Advocate (read it online as a PDF).
+Later, the presentation was published in Vancouver Bar Association’s The Advocate (read it online here).

 Reynolds states that, at the time, “the widely held view was that the Crown could not be held liable in law for the way in which it managed reserve lands or other assets of the Indian bands.”